gmccullo/edit-next-file/README.md

 - **Navigate through your workspace**: Jump to the next or previous file in the workspace, whether it's open or not.
 - **Simple commands**: Contributes two commands:
-  - _Navigate to Next File_: Opens the next file in the workspace.
+  - _Edit next file_: Opens the next file in the workspace.
-  - _Navigate to Previous File_: Opens the previous file in the workspace.
+  - _Edit previous file_: Opens the previous file in the workspace.

 ## How Navigation Works